 Enjoy your new smooth scrolling!

-Scrolling in a guest in Virtualbox will work much worse now since
+Scrolling in a guest in Virtualbox will be much worse now since

 xinputs Motion events won’t reach the guest.
 So you’ll need to scroll quite fast for the ButtonPress events to be generated and then passed to the guest.

-There doesn’t seem to be a way to fix this, so we need to disable XInput 2 support for the Virtualbox guest process using
+There doesn’t seem to be a way to fix this, so we need to disable XInput 2 support when starting a Virtualbox guest by setting

 QT_XCB_NO_XI2=1.
 We can’t do this through the interface, so we need to start a guest using: